Kelvinator: Legacy

 In North America, Electrolux continues to sell (under the Kelvinator Commercial brand) a range of commercial refrigeration equipment.

 The Kelvinator brand is used in Argentina for a wide variety of appliances marketed by Radio Victoria Fueguina in Tierra del Fuego.
 The factory is in this province.

 In the Philippines, the Kelvinator brand was licensed in 1977 to Concepcion Industries (now Concepcion Industrial Corporation).
 The firm continues to sell major appliances under this brand.

 In Australia, Kelvinator Australia Ltd was formed in 1934, and manufactured and distributed products under licence from several US companies, including Kelvinator.
 The managing director was William Queale, while his father-in-law, F.H.
 Griffiths, was a co-director.
-In 1980, they became part of the Australian-owned Email Limited group of companies, whose appliance division was subsequently sold to the Swedish-owned Electrolux Group in 2001.
+In 1964, Kelvinator manufactured the largest self-service refrigeration system in an Australian supermarket (at the time) for the Forest Hills Safeway.
+In 1980, Kelvinator Australia became part of the Australian-owned Email Limited group of companies, whose appliance division was subsequently sold to the Swedish-owned Electrolux Group in 2001.
 Refrigerators and air conditioners continue to be sold under the Kelvinator brand by the Electrolux Group.

 As late as 2014, residents of Robeson County, North Carolina, used "Kelvinator" to generically refer to refrigerators, due to the former presence of a Kelvinator factory in their county.

 In India, the Kelvinator brand was revived in 2019, when the retail arm of Reliance Retail signed a licensing, manufacturing, marketing and distribution deal with Electrolux.
 They marketed a range of appliances and major appliances under the Kelvinator brand.
 In 2025, Reliance Retail bought the Kelvinator brand in India from Sweden's Electrolux to strengthen its position in the consumer durables marketplace.
 The terms of the sale were not disclosed, but an Electrolux reported a gain of 180 million Swedish crowns (US$18.5 million) from these of the brand in India.